-With all of the winter storms the nation has experienced so far this winter season – Winter Storms Maximus and Nika, Polar Vortex – it can make you feel like you’re living somewhere other than the good old U.S., perhaps Antarctica or deep in the Siberian wilderness!
-All we really wish is that it was over, but there are still a few weeks to go before we can enjoy warmer weather.
-In the meantime, it’s important to be prepared for a power outage which could be brought on by heavy snowfall, ice, or even wind.
+With all of the winter storms the nation has experienced so far this winter season – Winter Storms Maximus and Nika, Polar Vortex – it can make you feel like you are living somewhere other than the good old U.S., perhaps Antarctica or deep in the Siberian wilderness!
+All we wish is that it was over, but there are still a few weeks to go before we can enjoy the warmer weather.
+In the meantime, it is important to be prepared for a power outage which could be brought on by heavy snowfall, ice, or even wind.

 - Flashlights, generators, battery-powered lanterns and other emergency equipment, tested and ready for use

 - If you have a woodstove or fireplace, have plenty of firewood on hand

 - Collect water in bottles for drinking, cooking, and other needs should your pipes freeze

 Also, make sure all of the batteries on your mobile devices are charged such as your laptop or mobile phone.

 - Applying caulk or weather stripping to exterior doors and windows